shabnam4477/revenue-prediction-mini-project/reports/report.md

 Automatic feature selection was useful to improve the score of the linear regression but decrease the score of the random forrest and xdboost, since they need more features to learn and have good performance.

 ### RandomForestRegressor
+Works good on the data, It needs more hyperparameter tuning and spending more time to find the best hyperparameters.
+### LinearRegressionModel
+Works good on the data, The simplicity of the model makes it a good choice for our limited dataset.
+There is a chanse of improving the results by doing more data prepration.